 Take Day Trips and Staycations

 Living in NYC a staycation isn’t bad because there’s SO much to do here.
-When my head wasn’t in front of the computer creating instruction manuals and flow-charts in Illustrator I was enjoying NYC with friends.
+When my head wasn’t in front of the computer creating instruction manuals and flow-charts in Adobe Illustrator I was enjoying NYC with friends.
 Mini road trips are fun too!
 Rent a car or take a bus ride to the next town or state over for the day.

 Travel During School Breaks